Amar Akbar Anthony (2018 film): Plot

-Back in the present, Amar manages to kill the second businessman by strangulating him while also leaving behind clues that alert Kharge.
-However, this disorder causes Amar to miss Saboo Menon, the target he earlier failed to kill.
+In the present, Amar manages to kill the second businessman by strangling him while also leaving behind clues that alert Kharge.
+However, this disorder causes Amar to miss Saboo Menon, the target he had earlier failed to kill.
 He then manipulates the members of WATA, an association for Telugu people, into killing Menon.
-They're taken in and end up leading Kharge to the truth.
+They are taken in and end up leading Kharge to the truth.
 Karan Arora, the fourth businessman, calls Amar for a meeting in exchange for Jalal and Aishwarya's freedom.
-Realizing his loved ones are still alive, Amar arrives for the exchange and in the presence of Kharge and his assistant, breaks into a fight that leaves the henchmen wounded and Arora dead.
+Realizing his loved ones are still alive, Amar arrives for the exchange and, in the presence of Kharge and his assistant, breaks into a fight that leaves the henchmen wounded and Arora dead.
 He extracts the last Fedo ring and then leaves the scene.
 Kharge is disappointed to realize he kidnapped someone else instead of Aishwarya.
-Amar then visits his long-left house where he unites with Aishwarya, with Dr. Anthony explaining to Jalal that their mental condition will now start returning to normal.
+Amar then visits his long-lost house, where he unites with Aishwarya, and Dr. Anthony tells Jalal that their mental condition will now start returning to normal.
 Kharge decides to testify against Amar but instead covers up for him after being blackmailed by a letter.